Did you know that Uber Eats delivers some Walmart orders?

 “Nothing good ever comes from a Walmart order, nothing”

-“Walmart orders are the kiss of ☠️💀☠️”
+“Walmart orders are the kiss of death”

 Drivers complain about long pickup times at Walmart, hauling heavy orders up to third-floor walkups, and customers that never tip.

-How driver payouts work for Walmart orders on Uber Eats
+How driver pay works for Walmart orders

-Order offers show an upfront payout estimate with the estimated pay, the store location, the number of drop-offs, the estimated total time of the delivery, and a map of the entire route.
+Payouts for Walmart deliveries are similar to other Uber Eats deliveries: The order request shows an upfront payout estimate with the estimated pay, the store location, the number of drop-offs, the estimated total time of the delivery, and a map of the entire route.

 Customer tips left during checkout may be included in the upfront estimate, but Walmart customers don’t tip as frequently for various reasons—see more on the Walmart tipping situation below.